 Extending within the UK

 You will need to prepare your documents well in advance.
 You should leave yourself enough time so that, if the Home Office return your application, you still have enough time on your current leave in order to make a new application within the UK.
-We advise that you apply for your new visa as early as possible but this must not be more than three months before the start of your new course.
+We advise that you apply for your new visa as early as possible but this must not be more than six months before the start of your new course.